Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - For observability, the batch log includes a CSV of recipient emails and count.

 #### News Reminder Behavior (High‑Impact Only)
-- The 5‑minute news reminder filters to only AI‑normalized high‑impact items (`impact == "high"`).
+- The 5‑minute news reminder filters to only source‑reported high‑impact items (`impact == "high"` from the upstream API).
 Medium/low impact items are skipped.
-- Source impact values and AI analysis are normalized to `high|medium|low`; only `high` qualifies for reminders.
+- Impact is not AI‑derived for reminders or display; it mirrors the upstream field.
 - Branding: News reminder emails now use the same unified green header and common footer as other alerts (logo + date/time in header; single disclaimer footer).

 #### Auth Fetch Logging (Verbose)